 Help raise awareness.
 Start a letter-writing campaign to politicians, from local to federal, to raise their awareness and ask them to encourage and finance conservation activities for amphibians.
 If you are a student (or you have kids in school), start a letter-writing campaign in your and other schools encouraging them to do the same.
 And speaking of students, go visit them and share your passion.
 What biology class would not welcome a visit from a herpetologist?
 Take the time to interact with a local class, and be sure to tell them about our amphibian-related curricular materials for school kids.

 Amphibians have great public appeal!
 Raise money to support conservation projects where many times even a few hundred dollars can go a long way.
-Pick a project to support and go for it!
 Show us your grassroots: organize a bake sale, can drive, or carwash, sell frog tee shirts or stuffed animals, or organize recycling drives for cell phones and inkjet and toner cartridges, which can be sold to recyclers for money – there are countless ways that people have raised funds for amphibian conservation.
 Start a herp group, band together and pool your resources.
 As little as $50,000 can save a species from extinction, but just a few dollars a day can buy vital supplies and support project assistants in range countries.

 GoodSearch and GoodShop